wilsonmar/wilsonmar.github.io/_posts/2016-07-10-python-certs.md

    * controlling loop execution: break, continue
    <br /><br />

-4: Data Collections – Lists, Tuples, and Dictionaries (23%)
+4: Data Collections – Lists, Tuples, and Dictionaries (23% - 7 exam items)

    * simple lists: constructing vectors, indexing and slicing, the len() function
    * lists in detail: indexing, slicing, basic methods (append(), insert(), index()) and functions (len(), sorted(), etc.), del instruction, iterating lists with the for loop, initializing, in and not in operators, list comprehension, copying and cloning